surifirstpin/biplus_documentation/docs/Reports FLD.md

 > **Note :** incase if you are using more than one pivot, make sure you have at least one un-pivoted dimension and a measure value.

-**For Example** : if you want to view quantity sum based on station code then apply pivot for station code (Dimension).
+**Pivot Example** : if you want to view quantity sum based on station code then apply pivot for station code (Dimension) as shown in below image.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/f7de77576b380d0f00383c9e9212b895f66d1544/images/pivot_result.png)